chrisdinozzi/modbus-mitm/README.md

 ## TODO
 - more output/logging to help debug + improve user experience
-- rename 'victim' and 'target' to 'client' and 'server'
 - complete other TODOs
 - add more try/except logic, especially for interactive packet creation
-- add more modes like:
-  - random
-  - config file

-Current issue with modifying packets is as follows:
-The packet is sent from the client, to us, then modified, then sent to the server.
-The response receieved from the server is of course a response to the modified request.
-We can't just send that back to the client.
-We need a way of crafting a fake response.